 It is a joy to teach.
-During my second year of my PhD I had the honor to teach environmental economics at the Royal Military College of Canada and applied econometrics at Queen’s University.
+During my second year of my PhD I had the honor to teach two fourth year courses, environmental economics at the Royal Military College of Canada and applied econometrics at Queen’s University.
 While at the IMF, I co-taught biannual week-long courses on DSGE modelling with GIMF for policy analysis to Fund and external economists at the IMF.
 I also present every fall at the Risk Policy and Regulation program at Queen’s on Macro-Financial Modeling in Macro-Policy DSGE Models Post‐2008.

 The environmental economics course had several writing exercises and an option to complete a final paper.
 I worked with two students to develop a survey and execute a contingency valuation of watersheds and water quality.
 They collected over one hundred survey responses and took the opportunity to compare value elicitation questions.
 These students were motivated and ended up with interesting results.